CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 The role of CM Maryam Nawaz and the Punjab Government is significant.

 Maryam Nawaz relaunched it big-time in 2025, calling it part of her push for youth power.
 She set tight deadlines—like getting laptops out in 90 days—and picked modern Core i7 machines.
-The government funds it fully, keeps it merit-based, and makes everything online for fairness.
+The government fully funds it, keeps it merit-based, and makes everything online for fairness.

 Also know how to do PSER Registration Online (پی ایس ای آر صارف کااندراج)?